adamvduke/node-apn-server/README.md

 Purpose:
 -----------------

-Just playing around with Node.js mostly.
-The file node-apn-server.js will run an http server that you can send post requests to and it will send a push notification to apple's notification service, provided you've sent the right data in the post body.
+Provide an http based API that you can send POST requests to and it will send a push notification to apple's notification service.

 Prerequisites
 -----------------